-The facility pallet is a fabricated steel unit designed to support different drum types (i.e., 55-gal, 85-gal, and 100-gal), standard waste boxes (SWBs), ten-drum overpacks (TDOPs), shielded containers, or a standard large box 2 (SLB2).
-The facility pallet accommodates up to four seven-packs (55-gal drums), four three-packs (100-gal drums), or four four-packs (85-gal drums); two three-packs of shielded containers (SC-30G1); two two-packs of shielded containers (SC-30G2 or SC 55G1); two single units of shielded containers (SC-30G3 or SC-55G2); four SWBs (in two stacks of two units); two TDOPs; or one SLB2.
+The facility pallet is a fabricated steel unit designed to support seven-packs, three-packs, or four-packs of drums, standard waste boxes (SWBs), ten-drum overpacks (TDOPs), or a standard large box 2 (SLB2),.
+The facility pallet accommodates up to four seven-packs, four three-packs, or four four-packs of drums; two three-packs of shielded containers; four SWBs (in two stacks of two units); two TDOPs; or one SLB2.
 Loads are secured to the facility pallet during transport to the emplacement area.
 Facility pallets are shown in Figure M-21.
 Fork pockets in the side of the pallet allow the facility pallet to be lifted and transferred by forklift to prevent direct contact between TRU mixed waste containers and forklift tines.
 This arrangement reduces the potential for puncture accidents.
 WIPP facility operational documents define the operational load of the facility pallet to ensure that the rated load of a facility pallet is not exceeded.